-Visit our website Oxfam in Peru (all content in spanish)
+Visit Oxfam in Peru's website (all content in spanish)

 Peru is a country in which poverty and, above all, inequality continue to be central problems, despite progress made in macroeconomic terms over the past two decades.